nevinera/traverse/primary-skills/axes/rank1.md

 5 AP, Physical Attack, Melee

 1ps+1 melee attack.
-For each adjacent enemy, you get an extra two attack dice, but your *opponent* chooses which (available) target you are attacking after seeing your roll.
-Each successfull roll must be applied to a valid target to be defended individually.
+For each adjacent enemy beyond the first, you may add two dice to your attack.
+Your *opponent* chooses which of those enemies you are targetting after seeing your roll.

 #### Cry of Challenge (x4)